 Peer Advisors are undergraduates in the Communication program who are available for advising any undergraduate about anything related to the major or minor.
-The Peer Advisors for the 2012-13 academic year are Camira Powell, Ketaki Shriram, and Kayla Williams.
+The Peer Advisors for the 2016-17 academic year are Shu Chen Ong, Isha Salian, and Nick Sullivan.

-It is equally important for Communication majors and minors to meet regularly with the Student Services Administrator who will offer guidance in terms of accurately completing the requirements toward your major or minor.
-It is recommended that you meet at least twice during an academic year.
-If you have any questions during your academic study at Stanford, course related or otherwise, and do not know with whom to speak, please consider the Student Services Administrator as your first point of contact.
+We recommend that Communication majors and minors regularly meet with our Student Services Manager who will offer guidance in terms of accurately completing the requirements toward your communication degree.
+COMM majors should check in at least once per quarter to make updates to their study plans.
+If you have any questions during your academic study at Stanford, course related or otherwise, and do not know with whom to speak, please consider the Student Services Manager as your first point of contact.

-Required Communication courses must usually be taken at Stanford.
-Not more than 10 units of transfer credit may be applied to meet departmental requirements for majors, and no more than 5 credits for minors.
+Generally required Communication courses must be taken at Stanford.
+No more than 10 units of transfer credit may be applied to meet departmental requirements for majors, and no more than 5 credits for minors.
 The Office of Undergraduate Admissions asks transfer students to furnish an official transcript, which is evaluated by the University.
-Students who transfer to Stanford and enter the Department of Communication should know that the only Communication courses likely to be waived are Communication 1A or 1B.
+Students who transfer to Stanford and enter the Department of Communication should know that the only Communication course likely to be waived is COMM 1.

 Combined and Multiple Majors

 Formal options exist for all Stanford undergraduates who are interested in pursuing more than one academic discipline.
-Students should refer to Stanford Bulletin and the Academic Standing office.
+Students should refer to the Stanford Bulletin and the Vice Provost of Undergraduate Education.
 Remember that participation in any multiple major program requires declaration of each major via Axess.

-Students who pursue this option, and also those pursing a minor, must complete a Multiple Major Form in their year of anticipated graduation indicating which courses they plan to apply toward each major and/or minor.
-Students will not be eligible to graduate until this form has been completed, signed and submitted.
+Students who pursue this option, and also those pursuing a minor, must complete a Multiple Major Form in their year of anticipated graduation indicating which courses they plan to apply toward each major and/or minor.
+Students will not be eligible to graduate until this form has been completed, signed, and submitted.
 Single majors (with or without honors) do not need to submit this form.